mvngu/haskyll/doc/recurse_loopless.md

     Another example is Cathy Park Hong's poem ["Ballad in A"][balladInA], which uses only the vowel "A" (save for one word).
 See whether you can spot the exception in the poem.
-Write a function to determine whether a sentence is univocalic.
+Write a function to determine whether a string is univocalic.

+1. A [supervocalic][supervocalic] is a word, phrase, or proper noun that contains each of the vowels "A", "E", "I", "O", "U" exactly once.[^b] Examples include "cauliflower", "oriental rug", and "au revoir".
+Supervocalic proper nouns include [Constance Cummings][constanceCummings], [Irmgard Flügge-Lotz][irmgardFluggeLotz], [Austin Powers][austinPowers], and [Hugo Weaving][hugoWeaving].
+Write a function to determine whether a string is supervocalic.

 <!-- prettier-ignore-start -->
 :exercise: